-#PaxThePony is ready to offer comfort and love to your airway warrior!
+#PaxThePony is ready to comfort and love to your airway warrior!

 Pax comes with a removable #PaxThePony t-shirt and a Certificate of Adoption.